A quantum optical description of photon statistics and cross-correlations in high harmonic generation: Abstract

 \section{Abstract}

-We present a study of photon statistics associated with high-order harmonic generation (HHG) involving one-time and cross-mode correlations of the high harmonic photons.
-The aim of the paper is to give insight into the quantum properties of hig-order harmonic modes.
-To this end, we use a simplified model describing an elementary quantum source, modelled by a two-level atom.
+We present a study of photon statistics associated with high-order harmonic generation (HHG) involving one-mode and intermodal correlations of the high harmonic photons.
+The aim of the paper is to give insight into the nonclassical properties of high-order harmonic modes.
+To this end, we use a simplified model describing an elementary quantum emitter: the model of a two-level atom.
 While the material system is extremely simplified in this description, the conclusions and the methods may be generalized for more complex cases.
-We give results of two models in which: A) The exciting pulse is classical, and the harmonics are quantized; B) The backaction of the HHG on the quantized excitation is calculated, while effects related to the harmonics are neglected.
+Our primary interest is an effective model of HHG in which the exciting pulse is classical, and the harmonics are quantized, although we touch upon the more generalized, fully quantized model as well.
 Evolution of the Mandel-parameter, photon antibunching, squeezing and cross-correlations are calculated.
-Results imply that for a single quantized emitter, weak nonclassicality of the scattered harmonics is present with respect to one-mode correlation functions and squeezing, while strong anticorrelation is present between even and odd harmonics.
+Results imply that with respect to a single quantized emitter, nonclassicality of the harmonics is present: sub-Poissonian photon statistic and squeezing can characterize certain optical modes, while strong anticorrelation can also be present.